Status: Full-time, salaried, exempt

 Reports to: Director of Education

-Position Description: The Outreach Coordinator is a new position created in response to the PPS 2021 Strategic Plan, available upon request.
+Position Description: The Outreach Coordinator is a new position created in response to the PPS 2021 Strategic Plan, available on our website.
 The position will be chiefly responsible for crafting and sharing relevant messages that support, reflect, enhance, and communicate the organizational values, initiatives, and strategic plans, and communicating those messages to both targeted and general audiences.
+They are an integral team member and will contribute to the overall collegial atmosphere at PPS.
 Applications are reviewed on a rolling basis.
-Please submit a resume and cover letter to firstname.lastname@example.org.
+Please submit a resume and cover letter to email@example.com.

 Major Responsibilities – Required activities include, but are not limited to: